In-the-money

 Possible advantages to buyers and sellers

-A trader may choose to sell an in-the-money binary option if they believe the market will go down and the binary will end up out-of-the-money and expire at zero.
+A trader may choose to sell an in-the-money event contract if they believe the market will go down and the event contract will end up out-of-the-money and expire at zero.
 That outcome would let the seller receive the full $100 payout.

-For buyers, in-the-money binary options may offer higher probability (at the time of purchase) of expiring in-the-money, since the market is already above the strike price.
-In exchange for that edge, the buyer will typically have to pay more to buy the binary.
+For buyers, in-the-money Event contracts may offer higher probability (at the time of purchase) of expiring in-the-money, since the market is already above the strike price.
+In exchange for that edge, the buyer will typically have to pay more to buy the event contract.
 That means a higher initial risk in exchange for the probability advantage.

 Traders don’t need to wait for expiration.
 If you buy or sell at one price and the option’s value moves in your favor, you can exit before expiration to take profit.